nikkieke/dio_tutorial/README.md

 3. Open the project in your preferred IDE or editor.
 4. Run `flutter pub get` to install the required dependencies.

+## Project Guide
+Follow this [link](https://clouds.hashnode.dev/efficient-crud-operations-in-flutter-a-guide-to-implementing-http-requests-with-clean-architecture-and-dio) for an in-depth guide to build this project from scratch

 ## Project Structure